TMEIT/website/howto-dev.md

 * All code should have automatic tests so that assumptions are verified, and regressions are caught.
 * Frontend javascript code is tested inside the container when compiling the app
 * Backend code is tested inside the container
-* Helm charts are tested to make sure that they template correctly once the container is built, but before the chart is deployed to production
+* Kubernetes manifests are tested to make sure that are valid once the container is built, but before the chart is deployed to production

 ## Local development environment